gong-mengyan/Udacity-Data-Analyst-Nanodegree/README.md

 # Udaciy-data-analyst-program

-This repository includes all the files for completing the Udacity data analyst program.
+This repository includes all the files for completing the Udacity data analyst nanodegree program.

 ## Project_1_Explore_weather_trends
 This folder includes the files for finishing the first project of this program.
 In this project,